Webmarkets/DNN-Files/Scripts/global/delayed_load/README.md

         ```html
         <div class="img-back" bg-img="/portals/0/images/logo.png"></div>
         ```
+    + ### Lazy Loading
+        Implementing lazy loading is almost identical to deferring images; instead of using the `delay` attribute, you use a `lazy-src` attribute in place of the standard `src` attribute.
+Make sure to add the `lazy-load` class as well.
+This feature was built with iframes in mind, so it won't work for a few cirumstances.
+Let me know if you'd like any features added to this.
+        ```html
+        <iframe class="lazy-load" lazy-src="url"></iframe>
+        ```
 3. Settings for delayed images:
     + ### Image size breakpoints:
         There are two breakpoints in this plugin: `sm` at 992px and `md` at 1440px.
 The breakpoint `sm` is interchangeable with the `s`, and the breakpoint `md` with `m` when placing in the `alt-size` attribute.
 Include each breakpoint you want this image to display differently in the `alt-size` attribute, with a space separating the `sm` and `md` indicators.
 Alternate images at the `md` breakpoint will need to have '-m' appended to the end of their url for both the standard and webp versions of the image.
 For images with a breakpoint at `sm` you'll need to append '-s' to the end of the source image's url.